fedek6/wp-modern-plugin-boilerplate/.github/README.md

 This boilerplate breaks dumb [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/) and instead of it fully utilizes the [PSR](https://www.php-fig.org/psr/).

+It is the simplest solution for modern JS / PHP workflow!

 ## What's built in?

 * Composer.